Zendesk vs Kustomer: A complete guide for 2026

 Kustomer pricing

-Kustomer’s pricing is a bit more direct but starts at a higher price, which might be tough for small teams.
-Their plans are also seat-based, and like Zendesk, AI features are add-ons.
-Their "AI Agents for Customers" is priced per conversation, which can be unpredictable, while their "AI Agents for Reps" is a flat fee per user.
+Kustomer's pricing is direct but starts at a higher base price.
+Their plans are seat-based, and AI features are available as add-ons.
+Their "AI Agents for Customers" is priced per conversation, while "AI Agents for Reps" is a flat fee per user.

 Here’s a quick table to break it down.